Kural: Date

 The Kural has been dated variously from 300 BCE to 5th century CE.
 According to traditional accounts, it was the last work of the third Sangam and was subjected to a divine test, which it passed.
-The scholars who believe this tradition, such as Somasundara Bharathiar and M. Rajamanickam, date the text to as early as 300 BCE.
+Scholars such as Somasundara Bharathiar and M. Rajamanickam date the text to as early as 300 BCE.
 Historian K. K. Pillay assigned it to the early 1st century CE.
 According to Kamil Zvelebil, a Czech scholar of Tamil literature, these early dates such as 300 BCE to 1 BCE are unacceptable and not supported by evidence within the text.
 The diction and grammar of the Kural, and Valluvar's indebtedness to some earlier Sanskrit sources, suggest that he lived after the "early Tamil bardic poets," but before Tamil bhakti poets era.

 In 1959, S. Vaiyapuri Pillai assigned the work to around or after the 6th century CE.
 His proposal is based on the evidence that the Kural text contains a large proportion of Sanskrit loan words, shows awareness and indebtedness to some Sanskrit texts best dated to the first half of the 1st millennium CE, and the grammatical innovations in the language of the Kural literature.
 Pillai published a list of 137 Sanskrit loan words in the Kural text.
 Later scholars such as Thomas Burrow and Murray Barnson Emeneau show that 35 of these are of Dravidian origin and not Sanskrit loan words.
 Zvelebil states that an additional few have uncertain etymology and that future studies may prove those to be Dravidian.
 The 102 remaining loan words from Sanskrit are "not negligible", and some of the teachings in the Kural text, according to Zvelebil, are "undoubtedly" based on the then extant Sanskrit works such as the Arthashastra and Manusmriti (also called the Manavadharmasastra).